Feasibility Assessment of an Optically Powered Digital Retinal Prosthesis Architecture for Retinal Ganglion Cell Stimulation: Discussion

 \section{Discussion}

-The main objective of the paper is to evaluate the possibility of wirelessly stimulating retinal ganglion cells using a CMOS stimulator ASIC powered by a photovoltaic cell.
+The main objective of the paper is to evaluate the feasibility of infrared-powered retinal ganglion cells stimulation using a CMOS stimulator ASIC powered by a photovoltaic cell.
 The results from the previous section suggest it is possible within certain limitations.